Leonilla Bariatinskaya: Winterhalter's portraits

 Known for her great beauty and intellect, Leonilla was the subject of a number of portraits by Franz Xaver Winterhalter.
 The most famous of these is the one currently at the J. Paul Getty Museum in Los Angeles.
 It is signed and dated in 1843 in the pillar on the right.
 Winterhalter opted for a daring portrait, unusual in his oeuvre, both in conception and format.

 She appears reclined on a low Turkish sofa on a veranda overlooking a lush tropical landscape, possibly the Wittgenstein palace in the Crimea, even though the portrait was painted in Paris.
 Her pose is reminiscent of harem scenes and odalisque.
 It was probably inspired by Jacques-Louis David's portrait of Madame Récamier (1800) and Ingres's Grande Odalisque (1819).
 Leonilla is wearing a luxurious gown of ivory silk moiré, with a pink sash around her waist.
 A deep purple mantle wraps around her back and falls across her arms.
 She gazes languidly at the viewer while she toys with the large pearls around her neck in an indolent gesture, reinforcing the sensuality of the model.

-Winterhalter contrasted the sumptuous fabrics and vivid colors against the princess's alabaster flesh to heighten the sensuality of the pose, the model, and the luxuriant setting.
+Another Winterhalter portrait contrasted the sumptuous fabrics and vivid colors against the princess's alabaster flesh to heighten the sensuality of the pose, the model, and the luxuriant setting.
 The oval portrait is also signed but not dated.
 Its dimensions are 97 × 79 cm, and it still belongs to the princess's descendants.
 It was painted years earlier, probably in 1836 in Rome, when Winterhalter met the Princess of Sayn-Wittgenstein-Sayn and her husband and made portraits of both of them.
 Leonilla appears wearing a loose bodice, blue-lined with scarlet, over a white skirt.
 She has a black lace scarf draped around her shoulders.
 She is wearing pearl earrings and necklace.
 She is seated, with one hand in her lap, the index finger of the other rest on her chin in a confident gesture.